Active-CSS/active-css/README.md

 * **Future-proof:** Active CSS is future-proofed so that even if browsers replicated and altered Active CSS commands, your websites will still work as they used to.
 * **Dynamic CSS:** Include regular CSS alongside Active CSS commands, for dynamic event CSS that can additionally benefit from the delay and interval features of Active CSS.
 * **Truly event-driven:** Active CSS is a pure event-driven programming style.
 It is the missing language in the browser's object-oriented programming platform that makes things quick and easy to code.
 Now you can add "methods" to objects directly.
 All DOM events and CSS selectors are supported.
-* **Simple by design:** Simple architecture of the core for optimal performance.
+* **Optimized and simple by design:** Simple architecture of the core for optimal performance.
 Faster start-up than other frameworks.
-Less typing for you.
 No fush.
 No compromise.
 No over-engineering.

 For best results, start building a website with no plugins or JavaScript and see how far you can get by only using HTML, CSS and Active CSS.